Yasaka-jinja Shrine (八坂神社)

 The world-famous Gion Festival is a festival of this shrine.
 It is one of the three major festivals in Japan.
 This festival began about 1150 years ago (Heian period) to pray for the suppression of plague and disease.

-Nearby spots
+Nearby spots from Yasaka Shrine

-Chionin Temple is within a few minutes walk from Yasaka Shrine.
+Chionin Temple is within a few minutes walk from the Shrine.
 You just go through the Maruyama Park behind the shrine to the north.
 You will soon see a huge Sanmon gate of Chion-in Temple.

 If you go south from the Maruyama Park, you can easily reach to Kodaiji Temple and Kiyomizu Temple.
 This is a pleasant walking route but usually very clouded.